-When an OS process uses high CPU or other OS resources, use below line to find its start time:
+When an OS process uses high CPU or other OS resources which may lead to failure in launching EBS Forms or login page, use below line to find its start time:

 $ ps -eo pid,lstart,cmd | grep 21846